0 User Reviews

 The good news is that we did not encounter any problematic leaks (on an IPv4 connection; if you have IPv6 we would recommend testing it thoroughly yourself).

 Finally, it is worth noting that this service does not provide SmartDNS, double-hop encryption, DNS leak protection, obfuscated servers, port forwarding, split tunneling, or any other advanced features.
 Thus, it is fairly basic and limited in its scope as a Windows VPN.

 The macOS app

-Unfortunately, RUSVPN does not yet have a custom VPN app for macOS computers.
-Instead, you must establish an OpenVPN connection to its servers using the third-party Tunnelblick application.
-This is a bit of a letdown considering the cost of a subscription.
+RUSVPN has now released a custom VPN app for macOS computers.
+This means that you no longer need to establish an OpenVPN connection to its servers using the third-party Tunnelblick application.

 RusVPN for mobiles